Parameterised distance to local irregularity: FPT algorithms for vertex-irregulators

 Let $S=S'\cup S^*$.
 We show that $S$ is a vertex-irregulator of $G$.
 To do so, it suffices to verify that in the graph $G[V\setminus S]$ there are no two adjacent vertices with the same degree.
-Let $u,v$ be a pair of adjacent vertices in a component represented by $C'_i \setminus S$, which is of type $(i,q)$.
+Let $u,v$ be a pair of adjacent vertices in a component represented by $R_i \setminus S$, which is of type $(i,q)$.
 If $d_{G[V\setminus S]}(u) = d_{G[V\setminus S]}(v)$, then $(i,q)\in S_2$.
 Therefore, $no_{i,q}= 0$ and we do not have such a component in $G[V\setminus S]$.
 Thus, it suffices to focus on adjacent vertices such that at least one of them is in $U'$.
 Notice that, in $G[V\setminus S]$, the degree of vertex $u \in U'$ is equal to $\sum_{w \in U'} e_{wv} + \sum_{i \in [p]} no_{i,q} b^{i,q}_{v}$.
-In other words, no two adjacent vertices in $U'$ have the same degree due to the constrain~\ref{model:vi2}.
-Lastly, the constrain~\ref{model:vi3} guarantees that no vertex in $U'$ is adjacent to a vertex in $C_i \setminus S$ (for some $i\in [p]$) such that both of them have the same degree in $G[V\setminus S]$.
+In other words, no two adjacent vertices in $U'$ have the same degree due to the constraint~\ref{model:vi2}.
+Lastly, the constraint~\ref{model:vi3} guarantees that no vertex in $U'$ is adjacent to a vertex in $C_i \setminus S$ (for some $i\in [p]$) such that both of them have the same degree in $G[V\setminus S]$.
 Moreover, both $S'$ and $S^*$ are constructed to be minimum such sets.
 Thus, $S$ is an optimal vertex-irregulator of $G$.
-Finally, since the number of variables in the model is bounded by a function of $k$, we can and obtain $S^*$ in FPT time, parameterised by $k$ (by running for example the Lenstra algorithm~\cite{Len83}). \end{proof}
+Finally, since the number of variables in the model is bounded by a function of $k$, we can obtain $S^*$ in FPT time parameterised by $k$ (by running for example the Lenstra algorithm~\cite{Len83}). \end{proof}

 The previous algorithm can be used to find an optimal vertex-irregulator of a graph $G$ in FPT-time when parameterised by the cluster deletion number of $G$.
-Note that the cluster deletion number of a graph can be computed in FPT-time parameterised by $k$~\cite{HKMN10}. \begin{definition}[~\cite{HKMN10}] Let $G=(V,E)$ be a graph and $S\subseteq V$ be a set of minimum order such that all the connected components of $G[V\setminus S]$ are cliques.
-Then $G$ has \emph{cluster deletion number} $k$, where $k=|S|$. \end{definition}
+Note that the cluster deletion number of a graph can be computed in FPT-time parameterised by $k$~\cite{HKMN10}. \begin{definition}[\cite{HKMN10}] A graph $G=(V,E)$ has \emph{cluster deletion number} $k$ if there exists a set $S\subseteq V$ such that all the connected components of $G[V\setminus S]$ are cliques, and $S$ is of order at most $k$. \end{definition}

 \begin{theorem} Given a graph $G=(V,E)$ with cluster deletion number $k$, there exists an algorithm that computes $\I_v(G)$ in FPT-time parameterised by $k$. \end{theorem}